 turn over and cook the other side for 30 to 45 seconds longer.
 Repeat to make

 more from the remaining batter.
 As you work, you can add extra water to thin

 out the batter and make the dosas a little more crisp or thinner.
 Adjust the

 - These crepes soften as they cool.
 If you want to return a bit of their chewy-crispness, throw them back into the skilet or onto the griddle for a short spell.
 Serve the crepes with a plop of yoghurt and sprinkle of cilantro.

-If you’re an old hand at making or eating rava dosas, do you have tips to add?
+old hand at making or eating rava dosas, do you have tips to add?